pelendage/mcp-server-demo/README.md

 ```

 Please note that app service principal should be entitled with necessary permissions to access the Unity Catalog schema and Genie spaces.
 You can do this by assigning the appropriate permissions to the service principal in Unity Catalog and Genie.

+## Developer Tools Server

+This server is currently under construction.
+It is not yet usable, but contributions are welcome!

 ## Support
 Please note that all projects in the `databrickslabs` GitHub organization are provided for your exploration only, and are not formally supported by Databricks with Service Level Agreements (SLAs).
 They are provided AS-IS and we do not make any guarantees of any kind.
 Please do not submit a support ticket relating to any issues arising from the use of these projects.